Cocoa Story: Cocoa as raw material

 Apart from cocoa, chocolate also contains a sweetening agent, usually sugar.
 For this reason chocolate bars are often used as compact sources of energy.
 Chocolate is popular as an appetite depressant and a standard part of survival rations.
 In many European countries (including the Netherlands) chocolate can only be called chocolate if it contains a certain minimum percentage of cocoa ingredients.
 In addition, no fats other than cocoa butter are allowed in the processing of chocolate.
 If the end product does contain such fats the result must be called ‘cocoa fantasy’ or ‘cocoa substitute’.
 White chocolate does not contain cocoa mass, but only cocoa butter, sugar, milk and vanilla.

 There is no accounting for taste, or quantity!

 The taste of chocolate varies from country to country.
 The British mainly like creamy milk chocolate, whereas the French prefer the taste of pure chocolate, and the Americans are bulk consumers of candy bars.
 The Dutch have no clear preference, although older people more often prefer pure chocolate and the young like milk chocolate.
-For every hundred chocolate consumers sixty-five prefer milk chocolate, twenty-five dark chocolate and ten white chocolate.
-The average per capita consumption of chocolate in the Netherlands is five kilos per annum.
+The top consumers of cocoa in the world are the Belgians (5.89 kg per capita per year), the Swiss (5.67 kg) and the Germans (4.22 kg).